trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > It is recommended to disable any modules which are not required as this will minimize the risk of any potential attacks by limiting the operations allowed by the web server.
+  > It is recommended to disable any modules which are not required as this will minimise the risk of any potential attacks by limiting the operations allowed by the web server.

   > The best way to unload unused modules is use the `configure` option during installation.